Ohgrimm/pokeyellow-classic/README.md

 ## Included Bugfixes
 * 100% Accuracy moves no longer accidentally have a 1/256 chance of missing
-* breaking a substitute no longer negates effects of charge, sacrificial, and recoil moves
+* breaking a substitute no longer negates effects of sacrificial moves
 * correct Bide damage glitch
 * correct Critical Hit ratio error
 * correct dual-type damage misinformation